 I recently discovered that back in the day, and in some other countries, you would stay in hospital for a good few days or even a week after giving birth – even if you’ve had a normal delivery.
 This time would be spent bonding with your baby, recovering from birth but most importantly – especially for first time mums like myself – learning how to look after your baby.
 You would actually be shown how to bath your baby.
 How to make up bottles.
 How to cut their nails.
 How to change a poopy nappy.
 All of the essentials to give you that peace of mind that you CAN look after your tiny little human and you’re doing everything right.

 Now, don’t get me wrong, we paid for and attended an NCT class which was excellent but in the great scheme of things – putting a nappy on a doll is NOT the same as putting a nappy on a wriggly, crying baby after they’ve just been forced out of their happy little sanctuary inside your belly.
 So, the fact we were turfed out of the hospital pretty quickly after birth meant we were literally left to our own devices.
 The hospital just trust that you know what you’re doing, and all I can really say is thank god we did decide to do NCT, else we wouldn’t have had a bloody clue!

 Whilst I do believe it’s true that your maternal/paternal instincts kick in, and there is of course an element of common sense too, there is definitely plenty of advice I wish someone had told me in all the glorious detail when I was a new mum.
-If you’re struggling and need a super quick 5 minute dose of happiness, check out my 5 top tips on how to feel happy.
+There are also a LOT of things they don’t tell you about motherhood – here’s 20 great examples!

 For the mother: you’ve just given birth and YOU ARE BLOODY AMAZING.
 The female body is mind blowing.
 You have grown, carried and birthed a real live human baby!
 This is no easy feat, and anyone who tells you otherwise is lying.